fastly/compute-starter-kit-javascript-webpack/README.md

 npm run deploy
 ```

-By default, Webpack bundles source files in [`'production'` mode](https://webpack.js.org/configuration/mode/).
+By default, webpack bundles source files in [`'production'` mode](https://webpack.js.org/configuration/mode/).
 When your bundle is built, the bundle file `bin/index.js` will be minified as an optimization.
 To build in development mode, specify `'development'` mode by setting the `NODE_ENV` environment variable when building the bundle.
 This can result in a more human-readable bundle, which may help with debugging.

 For example:
 ```shell